 Treatment should really only be viewed as a preventative measure.
 If your tree has FB, it should be pruned out completely and then we can look at doing a treatment.
 It doesn’t really matter which is done first, but pruning has to be done in addition to a treatment.
 Basically, there are two options: A spray of the flowers to help prevent new infection through blossoms, and a systemic trunk injection of antibiotics.

 Fire Blight spray: Can only be done in the spring while the tree is flowering.
 Pretty useless any other time of year except maybe immediately after a hail event.
 Copper sulfate, Bordeaux solution, horticultural oil, potassium bicarbonate and Stroptomycin are some of the more common sprays used and also probably the least effective.
 I prefer Oxy-tetracycline or Streptomycin if an antibiotic is desired, or the biological Bacillus subtillis if an Organic treatment is wanted.
 Both are quite effective at reducing the local Fire Blight population and therefore helping prevent new infection.

 Fire Blight trunk injection: This treatment can be done in mid to late spring and should last a couple months or more.
 It can protect the plant from new infection not just through flower blossoms but also the other modes of entry such as hail and animal damage because it is systemic and reaches all parts of the tree.
 I’ve found it to be generally effective and worth the expense.
 The only problem is it takes time to do the treatment and so the cost per tree is higher than the spray.
-For one or two trees it’s easily doable but much more than that and it can be prohibitively expensive.
-One small-medium tree is about $130 depending on the size, as of 2018.

 This picture shows the trunk-injected treatment being done on an ornamental pear.